1. Hosting Costs: Explain different types of hosting (shared, VPS, dedicated, cloud) and their respective cost ranges.

 6. Late Renewal Fees: If a domain is not renewed on time, registrars may charge additional late fees to recover the domain, and failing to renew on time can lead to losing the domain altogether.

-The SSL (Secure Sockets Layer) certificate is a crucial component in website maintenance, primarily focusing on enhancing security.
+The SSL (Secure Sockets Layer) certificate is a crucial component in Website Maintenance, primarily focusing on enhancing security.
 It encrypts the data transmitted between a web server and a user's browser, ensuring that sensitive information like personal details, credit card numbers, and login credentials are securely transferred and protected from interception by malicious actors.

 1. Data Security: SSL certificates encrypt the data transmitted, protecting it from being intercepted or tampered with during transmission.